 In addition to the breast cancer diagnosis that connects all of us as warrior sisters, we all have one thing in common: We had an idea.
 Long before the diagnosis, the tests, the biopsies, we knew.
 Whether we felt the lump on our own or at the doctor’s office, we knew.

 It was that little voice inside of us that told us something wasn’t right.
 If you or a loved one suspect something is wrong, please see a medical professional.
 Receiving a breast cancer diagnosis can be scary, but you’re not alone.

 “Regardless of diagnosis, it’s important for all patients to have a conversation with their doctor, oncologist, or specialist to create a personalized approach and successful treatment plan,” encourages Dr. Weintritt.

 The five of us are still recovering, both inside and out.
 It’s a lifelong journey, one in which we all live each day to the fullest.

-Holly Bertone is a breast cancer survivor and living with Hashimoto’s disease.
+Holly Bertone is a breast cancer survivor and living with Hashimoto’s thyroiditis.
 She’s also an author, blogger, and healthy living advocate.
 Learn more about her at her website, Pink Fortitude.